nodeplusplus/cv/README.md

 **Position:** Fullstack Developer

-**Responsibility:** I desgined and developed a crawler system for a social listening platform.

-- Migrated code base from NodeJS v0.11 to v8.x.x
-- Crawled about 1 milion records every single day and stored them in 2 Elasticsearch clusters.
-- Trained 3 fresher guys about Design Patterns, SOLID principles and Test Driven Development
+**Responsibility:** I designed and developed a crawler that crawled three millions unique records from the internet channels such as Facebook, Instagram, Youtube, Forums, News and so forth.
+Especially, on a high traffic day, our platform handle more than twelve millions unique records.
+I also lead a team of 3 junior developers and guided them how to become better developers with Design Patterns, SOLID principles and Test Driven Development.

 **Tools:** Elasticsearch, MongoDB, Redis, Docker, Gitlab CI

+### Other projects

+- [Personal Blog](https://blog.nodeplusplus.com/): I researched and practiced how to use AWS (Route53, S3, Cloudfront, Certificate Manager) with [Serverless](https://www.serverless.com/) to deploy my blog.
+I also used Gitlab CI as my continuous integration to automate the deployment process.

+- [Mattresses by Serta](https://www.serta.com/) at [Tagrem Corp](https://tagrem.com/index.html): I maintained a ecommerce platform that was based on Yii framwork (PHP).